imSarthakGautam/Django_init/README.md

  ### ORMs
  Django ORM (Object-Relational Mapper) is a powerful feature of Django wherby it acts as a layer between the Django application and the database, that allows developers to interact with the database and manipulate data using Python code (objects and methods) instead of writing raw SQL queries.

+ ### Templating Engine
+ A templating engine is a system that processes templates—files containing static data like HTML mixed with special syntax for dynamic content (variables, loops, conditions).
+Django uses its built-in templating engine to render these templates into final HTML pages displayed to the user.
+ It's primary purpose is to separate the presentation layer (UI) from the business logic in your Django applications.

  ### Basic Flow of Djnago